rohitasare7/Tools/README.md

-# tools
+# Tools Directory
-Tools to reduce your day to day life manual work
+Tools to reduce the daily manual work